wal-g/wal-g/README.md

 [![Build Status](https://travis-ci.org/wal-g/wal-g.svg?branch=master)](https://travis-ci.org/wal-g/wal-g)
 [![Go Report Card](https://goreportcard.com/badge/github.com/wal-g/wal-g)](https://goreportcard.com/report/github.com/wal-g/wal-g)

-WAL-G is an archival restoration tool for Postgres.
+WAL-G is an archival restoration tool for Postgres and MySQL.

 WAL-G is the successor of WAL-E with a number of key differences.
 WAL-G uses LZ4, LZMA or Brotli compression, multiple processors and non-exclusive base backups for Postgres.
 More information on the design and implementation of WAL-G can be found on the Citus Data blog post ["Introducing WAL-G by Citus: Faster Disaster Recovery for Postgres"](https://www.citusdata.com/blog/2017/08/18/introducing-wal-g-faster-restores-for-postgres/).